Ogden Murder Defense Attorney

 - Commits murder, but the charges are reduced.

-If you or someone you love has been charged with any form of criminal homicide in Ogden, Weber County, or elsewhere in Utah, call Darwin Overson right away at (801) 758-2287 to set up a free and confidential case evaluation.
+If you or someone you love has been charged with any form of criminal homicide in Ogden, Weber County, or elsewhere in Utah, call Ogden murder defense lawyer Darwin Overson at Overson Law, PLLC right away at (801) 758-2287 to set up a free and confidential case evaluation.
 You can also contact us online.